unisg-progr-19/import-json/README.md

 ## Prerequisites

-- Place the `Todos Registros.json` file in the root directory of the project.
+- This repo comes with the `Todos Registros.json` file that will be imported.
+  You do not need to download data yourself.
 - Make sure you have opened the project by double-clicking the `import-json.Rproj` file.

 ## Code